unknowtherwise67/Unified-Android-Tweaker/README.md

 - Non-intrusive and systemless (Except system_settings).
 - Open-Source complilance.

-# System-Thermal-Modifications
+# System-Thermal-Modifications:
 - Force System to use OS Kernel-Based Thermal Managements System while maintain device hardware safety.

-## REQUIREMENTS/COMPATIBILITY
+## REQUIREMENTS/COMPATIBILITY:
 - Android 7 and/or Above.
 - Linux Kernel 3 and/or Above.
 - UNLOCKED BOOTLOADER and Installed ROOT (Magisk - Version 20 and Above, KernelSU, etc).
 - Zygisk or similar supports if its better (Optional).
 - Knowledges of technologies and experiences.
-- Should work and only on any Android platforms/devices (Emulators/Virtual may be possible but functionals is not guaranteed).
+- Should work and only on any Android platforms/devices (Emulators/Virtual may possible but functionals is not guaranteed).

-## DISCLAMERS
+## DISCLAMERS:
 - USE THE ROOT MODULE AT YOUR OWN RISKS.
 - DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.

-## INSTALLATIONS
+## INSTALLATIONS:
 1. Install in any Root like Magisk, KernelSU, etc.
 2. Reboot.
 5. Have fun. :)

-## CAUTIONS
+## CAUTIONS:
 - Don't install with any tweaks or mods relative root modules as it can cause conflicts.

 ## TROUBLESHOOTS - IF PROBLEMS OCCURED: